whylom/proximo/README.md

     - *.php
 ```

-If you are unforunate enough to need to forward requests to multiple remote hosts (we were) you can use this alternative format for specifying the remotes:
+If you are unfortunate enough to need to forward requests to multiple remote hosts (we were) you can use this alternative format for specifying the remotes:

 ```yaml
 local.foo.com: